OSHA Hazard Assessment

 Healthcare facilities present unique safety challenges, as employees are exposed to a wide variety of potential hazards daily.
 An OSHA Hazard Assessment is important to identify those hazards.
 The Occupational Safety and Health Administration (OSHA) requires employers, including healthcare providers, to conduct a comprehensive hazard assessment to identify and mitigate these risks.
 Performing regular OSHA hazard assessments not only ensures compliance but also protects employees, patients, and visitors from potential harm.
 Here’s a guide to what healthcare facilities need to know about hazard assessments and how to implement them effectively.

-What Is an OSHA Hazard Assessment?
+What Is a Hazard Assessment?

 An OSHA hazard assessment is a systematic review of potential risks in a workplace.
 OSHA mandates that employers evaluate potential dangers, such as physical, chemical, biological, and ergonomic hazards, to implement the necessary safety measures.
 In healthcare facilities, these hazards can range from exposure to infectious agents and chemicals to risks of physical injuries and ergonomic strain.